 We work with many women that have low progesterone who have chosen to support their progesterone levels through application of progesterone cream, with great success I might add.
-Once a woman finds out she is pregnant while still using progesterone cream, the use of the progesterone cream must not stop and continued support with proper education on correct use in pregnancy must be in place.
+Once a woman finds out she is pregnant while still using progesterone cream, the use of the progesterone cream must not stop and continued support with proper education on the correct use in pregnancy must be in place.

 This question and answer post was born out of the most common questions we receive from women who are pregnant and are using natural progesterone cream.
 If you are using progesterone cream or are thinking of using it, this is a very important read!